U-20 Coach Mike Ruddock has made five changes to the starting XV for this game which will decide where in the playoffs Ireland will compete.

 Speaking from the team base Mike Ruddock said:

 Following two very physical battles we have turned our attention to a Scotland team that is much improved from the 6 Nations.

 They played very well against England and play a very expansive off loading game.
 We will have to be at our best to beat them and that is our goal.

-I have made five changes to the starting line up with experienced players like Luke Marshall, Paddy Jackson and Andrew Boyle coming back into the team.
+I have made five changes to the starting line up with experienced players like Luke Marshall, Patrick Jackson and Andrew Boyle coming back into the team.